GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-17 23:04:54 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-17 23:14:07 IST

 Current Weather in Coimbatore:
 Temperature: 28.88 °C
-Condition: haze
+Condition: mist